 2.260 Holidays ― Skipped or missed areas, left uncoated with paint.

-2.261 Homopolymer ― Polymers of which the molecule consists of only one type of structural unit repeated indefinitely ( see also polymer ).
+2.261 Homopolymer ― Polymers of which the molecule consists of only one type of structural unit repeated indefinitely ( see ‘polymer’).

 2.262 Hot Spraying ― The spraying of hot lacquers or paints, the viscosities of which have been reduced to spraying consistency by means of heat instead of by addition of volatile solvents.
 By such a process, it is possible to apply materials with higher solid contents and therefore better builds.